franks42/lein-repls/README.md

 The easiest way to play with cljsh is to clone the github [cljsh project](https://github.com/franks42/cljsh) ("https://github.com/franks42/cljsh"), build it with lein, and start the lein repl in a terminal inside the cljsh repo directory:

   $ lein deps
-  $ lein lein1 plugin install repls
+  $ lein lein plugin install lein-repls
   $ lein repls
   REPL started; server listening on 0.0.0.0 port 12357
   cljsh.core=>